HC Area Agency on Aging brings robotic pets to area senior facilities

 “We have seen residents talking and interacting with the animals, some have spoken more words to the cat than they have to us in months.
 What a true joy to see their eyes light up and the smiles,” Rowe said.

-For additional information on the Joy for All companion pets or long-term care issues, click to www.highcountryaging.org.
+For additional information on the Joy for All companion pets or long term care issues, contact the High Country Area Agency on Aging at www.highcountryaging.org.

 (0) comments